ViswanathRajuIndukuri/CNN-RNN-LSTM-HYBRID-DEEP-LEARNING/README.md

   - `les_data.csv` - Contains all processed features.
   - `meteorological_data.csv` - Dedicated to meteorological features for RNN processing.
   - `filtered_les_cld_imgs.csv` - Includes DateTime_UTC and lake_data_2D columns for CNN processing.

+# Visualizations
+### 1. Yearly and Monthly Precipitation Analysis
+- **Total Yearly Precipitation**: Plots the total precipitation for each year to observe trends over time.
+- **Aggregated Monthly Precipitation**: For each year, a detailed monthly precipitation plot shows the distribution and trends within the year.
+- **Monthly Observations Scatter Plot**: Provides a scatter plot for daily observations within each month, across all years, to visualize variability and outliers.

+### 2. Time Series Analysis
+- **Time Series Precipitation Plot**: A continuous plot showing the precipitation over time, highlighting any seasonal patterns or anomalies.

+### 3. Detailed Feature Relationships
+- **Pair Plots**: Visualize relationships between all features in the dataset to understand correlations and potential predictive relationships.
+- **Relationship Plots**: Specific plots between each feature and precipitation to highlight how different meteorological conditions may influence precipitation patterns.

+### 4. Correlation Analysis
+- **Autocorrelation Plot**: Analyzes the correlation of precipitation with its past values to identify persistence or seasonality up to 30 days.
+- **Partial Autocorrelation Plot**: Provides insights into direct relationships between precipitation on different days, controlling for the values at intervening days.